Last Updated on

 Do you want to see your arm get toned quickly?

-If so, this tricep workout is for you!
+If so, this tricep workout with weights is perfect for you!

 - Choose a weight that is heavy enough so that you feel like you’re working… but not too heavy so that you can do the moves with proper form.

-- Do each exercise 1 time to complete 1 set.
+- Do each exercise 1 time to complete 1 full set.

-- Do 3 full sets to complete your workout.
+- Do 3 full sets of all 6 exercises to complete the workout.

-- For the best results, do this workout 2 times a week and follow a meal plan and complete exercises training program.
-If you need help I’ve got you covered.
+- For the best results, do this workout 1 time a week along with a complete training program.

 Ready?
 Let’s do this!